ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 to support SVCB records in order to use Encrypted TLS Client Hello
 {{?I-D.ietf-tls-esni}}.
 Without encrypting names in TLS, the value of encrypting DNS is reduced, so pairing the solutions provides the largest benefit.

-- Clients that support SVCB will generally send out three queries when accessing web content on a dual-stack network: A, AAAA, and HTTPS queries.
-Discovering a Designated Resolver as part of one of these queries, without having to add yet another query, minimizes the total number of queries clients send.
-While
-{{?RFC5507}} recommends adding new RRTypes for new functionality, SVCB provides an extension mechanism that simplifies client behavior.